RatnadeepKorde/TeslaLandingPage/README.md

-# 🚗 Tesla Roadster Landing Page
+# 🚗 Tesla Landing Page

 A sleek and modern landing page concept for the **Tesla Roadster**, built with **HTML, CSS, and JavaScript**.
 This project replicates a promotional product page highlighting the Roadster's specifications, reservation CTA, and navigation menu.